Drwaish/DebugAndDocstringPrompt/Readme.md

 ### Payload
 ```
 {
-   "body" :
+   "body" : {
+      "messages" :
+       [
             {
-       "prompt" : """
+            "role": "system",
-                Your are a very helpful code debbuger.
-Debug the following code and fix the bugs.
+            "content": "Your are a very helpful code debbuger.
+Debug the following code and fix the bugs."
-                "{code}"
-                """
+            },
+            {
+            "role": "user"
+            "content: "'''<Enter your code here>'''"
+            }
+       ]
     }
 }
 ```
 ## Write Docstring